JuliaData/SplitApplyCombine.jl/README.md

 ### `group([by = identity], [f = identity], iter)`

 Group the elements `x` of the iterable `iter` into groups labeled by `by(x)`, transforming each element .
-The default implementation creates a `Dictionaries.HashDictionary` of `Vector`s, but of course a table/dataframe package might extend this to return a suitable (nested) structure of tables/dataframes.
+The default implementation creates a `Dictionaries.Dictionary` of `Vector`s, but of course a table/dataframe package might extend this to return a suitable (nested) structure of tables/dataframes.